saymrwulf/pulp-runtime/notes.md

-2024-02-19T22:54:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2024-02-19T04:01:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2024-02-19T22:09:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)
+2024-02-19T22:54:00 - Late-night bugfix on financial RL environment (pulp-runtime) 2024-02-19T04:01:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2024-02-19T22:09:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime) 2024-02-19T02:48:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)